 One of the steps in the college selection process is often a visit.
 When parents and students first set foot on campus, efforts should immediately begin to make these visitors feel confident in this new environment.
 Showing that the college prioritizes a secure campus and values open communication about potential risks and protective measures builds trust from the onset.

-A few ways to do improve campus safety include:
+A few ways to improve campus safety include:

 Create well-lit walking areas: Ensure adequate lighting in parking lots, pathways, and entrances minimizes unsafe, dark areas and enhances visibility at night.